-Midwestern Universities have frequently prepared department faculty, especially, the University of Cincinatti (Abril, Jordan, Powell, Zdzinski), University of Kansas (Boyle, Asmus, Coffman), State University of Iowa/University of Iowa (Collins, Kjelson, Fizpatrick), and Indiana University (Powell, Zdzinski).
-Lee Kjelson and James Fitzpatrick had been doctoral students with Neal Glenn at Iowa prior to coming to Miami.
+Midwestern universities have frequently prepared department faculty, especially, the University of Cincinatti (Abril, Jordan, Powell, Zdzinski), University of Kansas (Boyle, Asmus, Coffman), State University of Iowa (Collins, Kjelson, Fizpatrick), and Indiana University (Powell, Zdzinski).
+Lee Kjelson and James Fitzpatrick had earned their Ph.Ds with Neal Glenn at Iowa prior to coming to Miami.

 May Brigel